About Four Springs Farm

 Herbs • Both perennial and annual herbs are grown at Four Springs Farm.
 Mid-summer there is a wide selection available fresh from the garden.
 Most are also dried on the farm for sale all year.

-Buttermilk Bakery • The farm operates a small bakery year 'round in the farm kitchen but when outside work slows down in winter, there are lots more cookies and sweet rolls to sell in a couple of nearby stores.
+Buttermilk Bakery • The farm operates a small bakery year 'round in the farm kitchen but when outside work slows down in winter, there are lots more cookies to sell in the nearby stores.
+A wider variety of baking goes with Jinny to the Norwich Farmers' Market in Norwich alternate Saturdays during the warm months of the year.
 Special orders are welcome.

 WildBerry Catering • More and more of the wide variety of excellent products raised on the farm are being used right on the farm.
 The new catering service is enabling the farm to produce value-added products and prepare meals for farm guests.
-An extensive line of jams and jellies has evolved using the exciting variety of Four Springs Farm fruits.
+Over the years Jinny has developed more products – Balsamic Onions and several types of granolas are two of them.

-Farm Vacations • Guests are invited to come to the farm for a farm vacation and camp in the beautiful secluded tentsites or use the rustic cabin which overlooks the farm and valley.
-The Learning Center offers fun-filled educational programs for groups reserving the campground facilites.
+Farm Vacations • Guests are invited to come to the farm for a farm vacation and camp in the beautiful secluded tent sites or one of the rustic cabins which overlook the farm and valley.
 The campground is open seasonally and provides a unique opportunity to learn about life on a small family farm today.
-Visitors are welcome to do the farm Valley Quest at any time, or visit for hikes and picnics.
+Visitors are welcome to wander the many farm trails or come for a picnic anytime.

 Events • You are invited to schedule small meetings, celebrations, parties and family gatherings at Four Springs Farm using the outdoor picnic pavilion or arrange for a large tent set-up.
 The camping facilities are all available for weekend or overnight events.